-What Is A Nano Aquarium?
+What Is A saltwater pico Aquarium?

-What Makes Nano Aquariums Unsuitable For Beginners?
+What Makes Pico Aquariums Unsuitable For Beginners?

 Difficult To Maintain Stable Water Conditions

 To better understand this problem, it is important to be aware of how an aquarium can stay healthy.
 The most important factor is stability.
 Every fish and invertebrate has a safe range of water parameters such as temperature, pH, hardness, and the concentration of various chemicals.
 Not only must these water conditions stay within this range but it should also stay fairly consistent.
-Ensuring this is quite challenging in a nano tank.
+Ensuring this is quite challenging in a pico tank.

 The natural habitats of most fishes usually contain thousands of gallons of water at the very least.
 Any change in such a system would take place very gradually which would allow the fish a lot more time to get acclimatized to the change.
 As the volume of water gets lower, the time required for any change to occur also becomes shorter.